devcjohn/vscode-ts-template/README.md

-** vscode-ts-template **
+# vscode-ts-template

-A template for writing Typescript in VSCode.
+A template for writing Typescript in VSCode

+Features:

+- Unit testing
+- Linting
+- Formatting

 Use cases: